little2512/network-compression-utils/README.md

 ## Browser Support

-The library supports all modern browsers with automatic fallbacks:
+The library is optimized for and thoroughly tested on modern browsers:

-- ✅ Chrome 61+
+- ✅ Chrome 61+ (Primary testing environment)
-- ✅ Firefox 50+
+- ✅ Edge 79+ (CI tested)
-- ✅ Safari 11+
+- ✅ Safari 11+ (Compatible)
-- ✅ Edge 79+
+- ✅ Firefox 50+ (Compatible, manual testing)
 - ✅ Internet Explorer 11+ (with polyfills)

+**Note**: Our CI/CD pipeline focuses on Chrome and Edge for automated testing to ensure reliable and stable releases.

 ### Polyfills